anwayaaras/Uber_Coding_Challenge/README.md

 For our needs, we just need ‘point’.
 But this can be easily extended to other geometries if needed in the future.
 For getting data in this format, I downloaded the data on the website as a csv file and converted it into JSON which includes the above field.

+To run the service you need the following installed on your system:

+1.PyMongo
+2.MongoDB
+3.flask

+This is the order of scripts to be executed(assuming all the the files were downloaded correctly from this directory) :
+1.Create an instance of mongoDB (command- mongod) 2.Run the server code: python main_server.py
+3.Hit it with your search query as per the format specified in API docs.
+4.View the results!
+5.Run the test.py script to test the code.

-food.csv- The given data was extracted from the website as a csv file.
+Here is what each script does: food.csv- The given data was extracted from the website as a csv file.

 csv_to_json.py- Converts the csv files into a json file.
 The json file available on the SF data website contained a lot of unnecessary meta data.
 Hence, I implemented this code to clean and preprocess the data.